Puranchaur

 Puranchaur (Nepali: पुरन्चाैर) is a former Village Development Committee in Kaski District in the Gandaki Province of northern-central Nepal.
 It is now annexed to Pokhara metropolitan city, and is ward no. 19 of it.
-At the time of the 2011 Nepal census it had a population of 3,597 persons living in 865 individual households.
+At the 2011 Nepal census, it had a population of 3,597 persons in 865 individual households.

-Recently, an agriculture college named Natural Resource Management College has been established in 2015.
+Natural Resource Management College, which is an educational institution focused on agriculture, was established here in 2015.

-This college is affiliated under Agriculture and Forestry University, and is the first affiliated college of the university.
+This college is affiliated with Agriculture and Forestry University, and is the first affiliated college of the university.

 Location

 Puranchaur is situated to the north of Lamachaur and Hemja, both of which are also the wards of Pokhara.
 Seti Gandaki river, to its south, separates Puranchaur from Hemja.
 Its air distance from Phewa Lake is around 6.5 milometers (4 miles).

 Geography

 Situated in Hilly region, Puranchaur has small hills and slopes.
 The land is considerably fertile where people grow crops like wheat, paddy, maize, millet, potato, mustard etc. Different vegetables like cabbage, cauliflower, pumpkin, sponge gourd etc. and fruits like orange, lemon, banana, guava, strawberries, litchi, pears, plum etc. are also grown.